lis-marcel/OrderProcessor/README.md

     The current table printing function is static.
 A future improvement would involve making this functionality generic for better maintainability.
 - **Additional Functionalities:**
     Functionalities like editing and deleting orders have been added, which are essential for a system processing external requests.
+- **Shipping ddress validation**
+    In current version I just make sure that shipping address is not empty, but I know that in real world business enviroment it can't work like this.
+That's why in next iteration of project I'd do more complex address validation cooperating with external API like Google Maps or OpenStreetMap to check if given address exists.

 ### 4. Tests
 - **TDD Technique:**